Power BI vs Excel: Choosing the Right Tool for the Job

 Round 2 Winner: Power BI

 While Excel does offer simple data visualisation tools suitable for specific data scenarios, Power BI sets itself apart with its advanced visualisation features, including things like KPI Cards, Maps, and Tooltip functionality.
-Power BI not only incorporates these capabilities but presents them in a user-friendly dashboard, featuring modern visuals that enables users to create interactive reports effortlessly.
+Power BI not only incorporates these capabilities but presents them in a user-friendly dashboard, featuring modern visuals that enable users to create interactive reports effortlessly.

 Round 3: Power BI vs Excel: Integration and Sharing